Hirofumi Misawa (conductor)

 Born in Japan, graduated from Kunitachi College of Music, Tokyo.

-In 1984 he graduated from Hochschule der Kuenste Berlin (Art University Berlin) with honor (first prize).
+In 1984 he graduated from Hochschule der Kunste Berlin (Art University Berlin) :Conducting with honor (first prize).

 His experience of coaching the Festival Choir at Bayreuth Music Festival from 1999 to 2003 (under Norbert Balatsch and Eberhard Friedrich) made him an expert of Wagner.